 The next heavyweight breed in our list is the Jersey Giant, known to be the heaviest chicken breed in the entire USA.
 They were first created by mixing dark Brahma, Black Java, and Black Langshan chickens.
 Jersey roosters can weigh anywhere between 13 to 15 pounds, while a hen can weigh up to 11 pounds.

 After the lightweight and heavyweight breeds, we must not forget to include those who fall into the regular-sized classification.
 They are effortless to raise and take care of since you would immediately know if they are on the healthy side or not.

-Among the categories, you would instantly spot a regular-sized chicken breed in any poultry farm since they are easy to raise.
+Among the categories, regular-sized chicken breeds are commonly found in poultry farms because they are easy to raise.
 You may check out the examples listed below if you’re curious about them.

-Over here, we have the Rhode Island Red, a crowd favorite when choosing a chicken breed to raise.
+Next, we have the Rhode Island Red, a popular choice among chicken breeds to raise.
 This is caused by their fantastic ability to produce up to 300 eggs per annum, one of the best records for producing eggs.
 The hens usually weigh about 6.5 pounds, while the males can reach up to 8.5 pounds.